The Perfect 1, 2, or 3 Days in Sofia Itinerary

 Church of St George Rotunda near Serdika Station

-Though not especially beautiful on the surface, Sofia has an undeniable charm and energy and it is sure to enchant visitors no matter how long your Sofia itinerary has you there.
+Though not especially beautiful on the surface, Sofia has an undeniable charm and energy and it is sure to enchant visitors no matter how long you spend there.

 Are you planning a trip to Sofia?
-Have any questions about this itinerary?
+Have any questions?
 Let us know in the comments!

 Like It?
 Pin It!